CaffeinaLab/titanium_mobile/README.md

 your application code into an efficient native executable for each target mobile platform.
 Titanium writes native code so you don't have to. :)

-- Native apps built using web technologies
+- Native apps built using JavaScript
-- Apps are compiled and run locally (offline available)
+- Apps are compiled and run locally with full offline support
-- Full support for HTML5 and CSS3
-- Support for all native platform UI controls
+- Support for native platform UI controls
 - Third-party JavaScript support such as jQuery, Dojo, etc.
+- Support for Web views incorporating HTML5, CSS etc.
 - Support for in-application SQL database
 - Support for Geolocation (compass, geolocation, forward/reverse lookup)
 - Support for Camera (taking Photos, playing and recording Video)